-SATURDAY, April 29th – CT River Setbacks, Hinsdale, NH.
-(Lake Wantastiquet).
-Meet at 10:30AM in the Hinsdale, NH, Wal-Mart parking lot (Rte 119).
-We will drive a few miles east to the put-in, for a peaceful paddle and picnic lunch, off the main river, in the marshes.
-This often overlooked wildlife area is home to spring birds, big fish and white swans.
+SATURDAY, April 25th – CT River Setbacks, Hinsdale, NH (Lake Wantastiquet).
+Meet at 10AM in the Hinsdale, NH, Walmart parking lot (Rte 119).
+We will drive a few miles east to the put-in, for a peaceful paddle and picnic lunch, on an island, off the main river, in the marshes.
+This often overlooked wildlife area is home to spring birds, big fish, bald eagles and white swans.
 Be sure to bring something warm to drink, and waterproof to sit on.
-We were snowed-out of this trip in May, 2002, but it’s usually warm and beautiful.
+This area is listed as site #40, on the Connecticut River Birding Trail, Southern Section.
+Twenty-eight (28) species of waterfowl have been identified here in the setbacks.
+We’ve also seen an active eagle’s nest, the past three years, with both birds near the nest.
+Binoculars and a bird book would be good for this trip.
 The water will still be COLD.
-(See BRING)

-SUNDAY, October 1st – Somerset Reservoir, Somerset, VT.
+SATURDAY, October 3rd – Somerset Reservoir, Somerset, VT.
 Come for an all-day, fall foliage paddle trip on a wonderful out-of-the-way, protected ‘Great’ reservoir, at a special time of the year.
 We almost always see loons, bald eagles and migrating waterfowl; and feel the crisp late season air.
-Four years ago, a pair of moose put on quite a show, and five years ago it was so warm and beautiful, nobody wanted to end the trip till dark.
+Five years ago, a pair of moose put on quite a show, and six years ago it was so warm and beautiful, nobody wanted to end the trip till dark.
 This could be the last swim of the season.
 Bring snacks, lunch and something warm to drink; it’ll be a beach picnic.
-We’ll meet at 9AM, at the Coffee House in Wilmington, VT (Jct of Rtes 9West and 100South), or the ‘Car-Top’ launch site at Somerset, (very end of he road) around 9:30AM.
-Do not block the trailer ramp with car-top boats.
-(See BRING)
+We’ll meet at 9AM, at the Coffee House in Wilmington, VT (Jct of Rtes 9West and 100South), or the CAR-TOP launch site at Somerset, (very end of the dirt road) around 9:30AM.
+Please do not block the trailer ramp with car-top boats.